 - Dr Juanito Gebruers, Resident

-- Dr Isabel Marin Melero, Resident
+- Dr Magdalena Mileva, Resident

-HUB Medical Physics Nuclear Medicine
+Medical Physics associated with Nuclear Medicine (H.U.B)

-- Rachele Danieli
+- Rachele Danieli, Radiophysicist

 - Clémentine Marin, Radiophysicist

-- Nicola Trotta
+- Nicola Trotta, Engineer

-Radiopharmacy HUB
+Radiopharmacy (H.U.B)

 - Prof. Zéna Wimana, Director

-- Julie Coussart, QP
+- Julie Cousaert, QP

 - Nele Cromphout, Hospital Pharmacist